By Michael Redding, CTO Quantropi

 Anyone working in cybersecurity circles is becoming accustomed to hearing the term “entropy-as-a-service.”
 But what do we really mean by “entropy,” and what is entropy-as-a-service all about?

 Entropy is inextricably linked to cryptography.
-And in our digital era, cryptography has become recognized as the foundation for securing the burgeoning volumes of data flowing across the internet.
+And in our digital era, cryptography has become recognized as the foundation for securing the burgeoning volumes of data flowing across the Internet.
 Ensuring that sensitive information isn’t accessed or breached by unauthorized parties requires strong cryptography, which, in turn, depends on robust entropy.

-Recognizing the need to embed strong cryptography in worldwide business communications, the National Institute for Science and Technology (NIST) has recommended creating new sources of entropy that are geared to today’s complex computing environments – and the ever-growing sophistication of cyber threats.
+Recognizing the need to embed strong cryptography in worldwide business communications, the National Institute for Science and Technology (NIST) has recommended creating new sources of encryption entropy that are geared to today’s complex computing environments – and the ever-growing sophistication of cyber threats.

-Entropy-as-a-service (EaaS) promises to fulfill this mandate.
+Entropy as a service (EaaS) promises to fulfill this mandate.
 By leveraging the power of cloud computing, it can generate “endless” amounts of entropy with truly random characteristics.
 Developers can draw on this data when building and securing applications or use it as a tool to conduct cybersecurity testing.